kabilya/CALoadingIndicatorView/README.md

-Animated Loading Indicator View for Swift 2.0
+# Animated Loading Indicator View for Swift 2.0

-Usage:
+An animdated loading indicator derived from UIView.
+Can customise the number of circles, width, and delay.
+Written in Swift 2.0

+## Requirements

+* iOS 7.0 or later.
+* ARC memory management.

+## Installation

+The easiest way to install it is by copying the following files to your project:

+* CALoadingIndicatorView.swift

+## Usage

   override func viewDidLoad()
   {